thatsailorman/ghostbox/README.md

 ### My browser won't open the .onion domain ###
 Most common errors:

+**Number one:**
-**Number one:** You'll need a TOR browser to visit .onion websites!
+You'll need a TOR browser to visit .onion websites!
 It's available for Windows, Linux, Mac, iOS and Android.

+**Number two:**
-**Number two:** the file startserversilent.exe gets blocked by windows.
+The file startserversilent.exe gets blocked by windows.
 The exe simply loads QuickPHP silently in the background.
 Some Antivirus tools or the Windows Firewall might find this suspicious and thus it gets blocked.
 In case it gets blocked: First launch Ghostbox-StartServer.exe, wait a couple of seconds and then go to the folder 'Server' and start QuickPHP.exe manually.